A country with stunning mountain ranges and rice paddies, Vietnam is an affordable country that can be visited with a budget of $30 to $100 a day.

-At time of booking, flying into Taiwan was more affordable than flying into Vietnam from the US.
-Had I flown from the US to Vietnam, I would have paid more than $1,000 round-trip.
+At the time of booking, flying into Taiwan was more affordable than flying into Vietnam from the United States.
+Had I flown from the United States to Vietnam, I would have paid more than $1,000 round-trip.

 - My flight from Hanoi’s airport in Northern Vietnam to Da Nang’s airport in Central Vietnam was $33.